doctrine/dbal/docs/en/explanation/dc2type-comments.rst

 <https://www.doctrine-project.org/2021/11/26/dbal-3.2.0.html>`_, this is
 no longer the case.
 They must be kept in order to keep the platform-unaware comparison APIs working though.

+It is important to note that these comments are an implementation detail of the DBAL and should not be relied upon by application code.